 Remodelling and reusing existing space can solve many of the frustrations you have with your inherited kitchen.
 ‘Modern requirements for utility rooms, drying rooms and even larders can often be satisfied by making use of what’s already there,’ says Jason.

-‘The obvious merging of a dining and kitchen area could easily add two metres of space for a walk-in larder or utility room, for instance.
+‘The obvious merging of a dining and kitchen area by knocking through could easily add two metres of space for a walk-in larder or utility room, for instance.
 This takes the pressure off the new kitchen when it comes to kitchen storage and usability, reducing costs and minimising disruption.’

 5. Reduce structural alterations in a new kitchen

 If you do not need to extend, then linking the old and new spaces so they flow seamlessly is not something to compromise on, but costs can often be reduced through value engineering.
 ‘For instance, retaining part of the existing walls or introducing a steel or concrete column can shorten spans and reduce the size and cost of the steel beams required,’ says Michael.
 ‘And it’s better value to add a square-shaped extension with a simple pitched roof, instead of adding complicated curves and angles.’

 6. Choose end-of-line kitchens to cut new kitchen costs